Server#

 gptme-webui: Modern Web Interface#

-The primary web interface is gptme-webui: a modern, feature-rich React application that provides a complete gptme experience in your browser.
+The primary web interface is gptme-webui: a modern, feature-rich application that provides a complete gptme experience in your browser.
+(Originally a standalone repo, now merged into the main gptme repository.)

 Key Features: